qktek/Linux/README.md

-# Infomation from Linux share for free.
+# Infomation from CentOS, Ubuntu share for free.